YunoHost/lxctest/README.md

 If the image used contains cloud-init, then user-data can be passed to the container.
 This is done using a file containing the cloud data.
 This data is passed in via `--config=user.user-data=` option on container launch.

 ```
-customize:
 user-data: my_data.txt
 ```

 ### Command Execution

-Runs `lxc exec` on a command or list of commands to execute once the container is up and running.
+Runs `lxc exec` on a list of commands to execute once the container is up and running.

 ```
+execute:
-execute: python my_script.py
+  - python my_script.py
 execute:
   - whoami
   - date